acn101/BattleTank/README.md

 # BattleTank
-An tank battle game made with Unreal Engine
+A head-to-head tank battle simulation game with basic ai created in Unreal Engine.